dominno/django-moderation/README.rst

 Known isuses
 ============

-- foreign-key and m2m realtions in models are not currently supported
+- foreign-key and m2m relations in models are not currently supported
 - not tested on Django 1.2, i will make a test case.

 Road map